Xoetik/greenlight-animation.github.io/markdown.md

 ### Brand Motion Identity

-Motion identities built to stop traffic and make brands impossible to ignore across every platform.
+Motion identities built to stop the scroll and make brands impossible to ignore across every platform.

 ### Explainer and Concept Animation